Mustafa19301/COMP3400-Team-3-Hospital-Management-System/README.md

 This will allow you to grab their tar files or simply use their git link if possible.
 One of the 2 options will be enough

 For Linux/MacOS:
-sudo apt install libfltk1.3-dev  # Ubuntu/Debian
-brew install fltk                # macOS
+sudo apt install libfltk1.3-dev brew install fltk
 One of these commands depending on your operating system will allow you to download the FLTK GUI.

 ## Core classes for this Hospital Management System